bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 1. **Adding fields to the logger** (as opposed to just a specific entry): `With([]Field) Core` - this allows `Core` implementations render fields once and not repeat work for subsequent log entries.
 We'll get to how this works later!
    1. It's not noted on the interface documentation, but because of the above, the fields provided to `With()` are **not** provided to `Write()`.
-2. **Flushing output**: `Sync() error` allows for buffering output and batching writes together, minimizing instances of being bottlenecked by I/O, or allowing `Core` implementations to handle logs in an asynchronous manner.
+2. **Flushing output**: `Sync() error` allows for buffering output and batching writes together, minimising instances of being bottlenecked by I/O, or allowing `Core` implementations to handle logs in an asynchronous manner.

 We can see this in action in the default [`*zap.Logger`](https://sourcegraph.com/github.com/uber-go/zap@v1.21.0/-/blob/logger.go?L33-40) implementation.
 Let's check out the seemingly innocuous `.Info()` function: